NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

     `npm install`
 2.  **Run the development server:**
     `npm run dev`

-3.  **Provide your API Key:** Open the application in your browser, click the "Manage API Key" button in the header, and enter your Gemini API key.
+    *Note: An `API_KEY` environment variable containing a valid Google Gemini API key must be available to the Vite development server for the application to function.*

 ## Deploying

 You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
-No server-side configuration is needed.
-After deploying, users will be required to enter their own API key to use the service, just like in the local setup.
+No server-side configuration is needed beyond providing the `API_KEY` environment variable to the build process.